domeru369/portfolio/README.md

 [Cyclistic bike share case study](https://github.com/domeru369/cyclistic-bike-share-case-study/blob/main/README.md)

-This case study was from the google data analytics capstone course.
+This case study is from the google data analytics capstone course.
 Cyclistic is a bike-share company in Chicago.
 The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
 I used **BigQuery** to analyze the cyclistic bike share historical data from Jan-Dec 2020 to understand usage patterns and motivations of both casual riders and annual members in order to develop effective marketing strategies focused on converting casual riders into annual members.
 I created **visualizations** [here](https://public.tableau.com/app/profile/amanda.egega/viz/Bikesharevisualization/bikesharestory#1)